Labia stretching

 Labia stretching, also referred to as labia elongation or labia pulling, is the act of lengthening the labia minora (the inner lips of the female genitals) through manual manipulation (pulling) or physical equipment (such as weights).
 It is a familial cultural practice in parts of Eastern and Southern Africa, and a body modification practice elsewhere.
+It can lead to elongated labia (also known as sinus pudoris or macronympha, and colloquially as khoikhoi apron), a feature of certain Khoekhoe women who, whether naturally or through artificial stretching, have relatively elongated labia minora.
 It is performed for sexual enhancement for the benefit of both partners, aesthetics, symmetry and gratification.

 The labia and the whole vulva differ in size, shape, and colour from one person to another.
 In that labia stretching is attempting to change this body part to fit an ideal, and that it is often done by older women to girls, it has been compared to female genital mutilation (FGM) and child abuse.

 Benefits, drawbacks, and medical issues

 Elongated labia are perceived to facilitate orgasm and female ejaculation, and are considered to enhance sexual pleasure for both partners.
 Women who have unequally long labia may increase the size of the shorter to achieve symmetry.
 They also swell inwards, partially blocking the entrance to the vagina.

 Labia stretching can lead to vaginal sores that increase the risk of HIV infection.